sethta/no-page-comment/readme.txt

 = Why are comments disabled in posts as well? =

 This is most likely due to a setting in WordPress.
-Go to the Discussion settings page and make sure that comments are enabled on.
+Go to the Discussion settings page and make sure that comments are enabled.
 The plugin will only block comments on pages.

 = How do I modify the comment settings on an individual post or page? =

 First, you must make sure you can see the Discussion admin box.
 Enable this by clicking on the 'Screen Options' tab at the top right and then checking the discussion checkbox.
 Below the post/page editor, there will be a new admin box allowing you to specifically enable or disable comments and trackbacks for that page or post.

-= What are your plans for the future? =

-I am hoping to add in custom post type support.
-Please [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5WWP2EDSCAJR4 "Donate to Seth Alling for the No Page Comment Plugin") to continue development.

 == Changelog ==

+= 0.2 =
+* UPDATE: Style Admin Settings Page to match with WordPress
+* NEW: Add support for posts
+* NEW: Add support for custom post types

 = 0.1 =
 * NEW: Initial release.

+== Upgrade Notice ==

+= 0.2 =
+Adds the ability to disable comments on posts and pages.
+All previous No Page Comment settings will remain intact with upgrade.